 Lansburgh also speaks to writers, journalists and sustainability advocates about the tools and techniques of effective environmental communication using film and video.
 He focuses on the creative decisions that can add power to educational productions.
 His presentations often include selected scenes from Dream People of the Amazon to illustrate his points.

 Video excerpts from his presentations, speaking testimonials, and information about his book available here.
-To discuss Larry Lansburgh as a possible speaker, please call 408-865-0888, or send us an email message here.
+To explore engaging Larry Lansburgh as a speaker, contact him by email here or phone him at 530-263-4214.